Last Updated on May 5, 2022 by Oddmund Groette

 And, as pointed out above, mean-reversion strategies are not happy when it comes to stop-losses.
 Mean-reversion works better without stops, and thus you let the losers run.

-A third drawback is the profit distribution which is slightly skewed to the right side of the x-axis.
+A third drawback is the profit distribution which is slightly negatively skewed to the left side of the x-axis.
 Unfortunately, many mean-reverting strategies are not evenly distributed: Most trades are around the mean with many winners, but at the same time a few big losers:

 The win ratio is normally very high, but often the distribution has more big losers than big winners.
 In the pic above we see a high win ratio, but the left tail is “fat” while the right tail is “thin”.